List of Fremont Unified School District elementary schools: Harvey Green Elementary School

 Harvey Green Elementary School is an elementary school in Fremont, California.
 It is located at 42875 Gatewood St. 94538.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Harvey Green is part of the Irvington Attendance area, and goes to Irvington High School and Horner Junior High School.
+Harvey Green is part of the Irvington Attendance area, and goes to Irvington High School and Horner middle School.
 The school mascot is Hornets and the current principal is Mrs. Johnson.

 Grimmer Elementary School

 Grimmer Elementary School is an elementary school in Fremont, California.
 It is located at 43030 Newport Dr. 94538.
 It is a California Distinguished School.
 It is one of the 28 elementary schools in the city belonging to the Fremont Unified School District.
-Grimmer is part of the Irvington Attendance area, and goes to Irvington High School and Horner Junior High School.
-The current principal is Judy Nye.
+Grimmer is part of the Irvington Attendance area, and goes to Irvington High School and Horner middle School.
+The current principal is Matt Kaufman.

 Hirsch Elementary School

 Hirsch Elementary School is an elementary school in Fremont, California.
 It is located at 41399 Chapel Way 94538.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Hirsch is part of the Irvington Attendance area, and goes to Irvington High School and Horner Junior High School.
+Hirsch is part of the Irvington Attendance area, and goes to Irvington High School and Horner middle School.

 Leitch Elementary School

 Leitch Elementary School is an elementary school in Fremont, California.
 It is located at 47100 Fernald Street, Fremont 94539.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Leitch is part of the Irvington Attendance area, and goes to Irvington High School and Horner Junior High School.
+Leitch is part of the Irvington Attendance area, and goes to Irvington High School and Horner middle School.
 James Leitch is the only grade K–2 elementary school in the Fremont Unified School District.

 Warm Springs Elementary School

 Warm Springs Elementary School is a public elementary school in Fremont, California. is located at 47370 Warm Springs Blvd 94539.
-It serves students in from third through the sixth grade and is one of 28 elementary schools in the city belonging to the Fremont Unified School District (FUSD).
-Warm Springs is part of the Irvington Attendance area, and goes to Irvington High School and Horner Junior High School.
+It serves students in from third through the fifth grade and is one of 28 elementary schools in the city belonging to the Fremont Unified School District (FUSD).
+Warm Springs is part of the Irvington Attendance area, and goes to Irvington High School and Horner middle School.

 Weibel Elementary School

 Weibel Elementary School is an elementary school in Fremont, California.
 It is located at 45135 So.
 Grimmer Blvd.
 94539.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Due to the 2001 Fremont Boundary Line Redrawing Controversy, Weibel is now part of the Irvington Attendance area, and goes to Irvington High School and Horner Junior High School.
+Due to the 2001 Fremont Boundary Line Redrawing Controversy, Weibel is now part of the Irvington Attendance area, and goes to Irvington High School and Horner middle School.

 Getting its name from Fred E. Weibel who owned vineyards in the area until the 1980s and was on Fremont's school board, Weibel Elementary finished among the top schools in standardized testing among other Fremont elementary schools.
 Asians easily make up the majority of the population of the students attending Weibel as many of their parents have settled in the area working jobs in the Silicon Valley.